• Facebook

 What happens to plants during heat waves

 If temperatures rise above 90 degrees, even heat-tolerant plants will show signs of stress.
-Their ability to recover depends on the treatment and heat wave length.
+Their ability to recover depends on the treatment and the length of the heat wave.

 What plants can tolerate flooding?